-Pursuant to the Act, a discount of 6% is granted on gross rates and charges (less Council and State pensioner rebates and subsidies, rate arrears, interest and fire levies), to any persons liable to pay the rates and charges levied, provided payment is made within the approved thirty (30) day discount period.
+Pursuant to the Act, a discount of 6% is granted on gross rates and charges (less Council and State pensioner rebates and subsidies, rate arrears, interest and emergency management levies), to any persons liable to pay the rates and charges levied, provided payment is made within the approved, thirty (30) days from the date of issue, discount period.
 To receive the benefit of discount, payment in full must be receipted by Council on or before the due date.

-5.5.4 Fire Levy and/or Emergency Management, Fire & Rescue Levy
+5.5.4 Emergency Management Levy

-Local Governments are a collection agency only for the State Government Emergency Management, Fire & Rescue Levy on improved and vacant land.
+Local Governments are a collection agency only for the State Government Emergency Management Levy on improved and vacant land.
 All levies collected by local governments throughout Queensland are forwarded on to the State Government.
-Premises are levied in accordance with the approved schedule, as issued annually, by the Department of Fire and Emergency Services.
+Premises are levied in accordance with the approved schedule, as issued annually, by the Queensland Fire Department (QFD).